United Nations Radio

-United Nations Radio was created on 13 February 1946.
+United Nations Radio was a radio service of the United Nations, created 13 February 1946.
 In 2017, United Nations Radio and the UN News Centre merged to form UN News, producing daily news and multimedia content in Arabic, Chinese, English, French, Swahili, Portuguese, Russian, Spanish, and Hindi.
-In its new iteration, UN News Audio continues to produce daily news and feature stories about the work of the UN and its member countries in eight languages for more than 2,000 partner radio stations around the world.
+UN News Audio continues to produce daily news and feature stories about the work of the UN and its member countries, in eight languages, for more than 2,000 partner radio stations around the world.

 History

 The League of Nations "Radio Nations" broadcasts began in 1929, first via the transmitter of the Dutch station PCJJ and beginning in 1932, from the League's own transmitters, HBL and HBP in Switzerland.
-"Radio Nations"' last broadcast was in 1939.
+The last Radio Nations broadcast was in 1939.

 UN Radio began broadcasting in 1946 from makeshift studios and offices at the United Nations Headquarters in Lake Success, New York, where it transmitted its first call sign: "This is the United Nations calling the peoples of the world."

 UN Radio was established by a UN General Assembly Resolution on 13 February 1946.
 Resolution 13 (I), mandating the Department of Public Information to establish UN Radio, states that "the UN cannot achieve the purposes for which it was created unless the peoples of the world are fully informed of its aims and activities".

 In November and December 2016, smaller radio stations surveyed by UN Radio said that, because of a lack of resources for the production of their own content, United Nations content was essential, since in many cases it was the sole source of international news.